chase-moskal/xiome/s/features/store3/readme.md

 - plans and tiers are xiome concepts (not stripe).
 - each tier is tied to a particular stripe product.
 - each stripe subscription "belongs" to a plan (different plans may be billed on different days).

-#### `<xiome-store-subscription-shopping>`
-- customer can purchase subscription tiers to earn a `role` in the permissions system.
-- a customer can subscribe to only one tier for each plan (tiers are mutually-exclusive within a plan).